Shipbuilding

 Japan MLIT Amends Recognition Rules for Establishments under Ship Safety Act and Act on Prevention of Marine Pollution and Maritime Disaster

-Japan has updated the recognition and approval framework for facilities operating under the Ship Safety Act and the Marine Pollution Prevention Act.
-Maritime operators and equipment manufacturers must verify facility compliance with revised standards to maintain operational approvals and ensure alignment with updated safety protocols.
+Japan has updated the recognition and approval framework for maritime facilities under the Ship Safety Act and the Marine Pollution Prevention Act.
+Maritime operators and equipment manufacturers must verify facility compliance with these revised standards to maintain operational approvals and ensure alignment with updated safety protocols.

 Canada Proposes CEPA Schedule 1 Listing For Phenol, Methylstyrenated (MSP) And Opens 60-Day Consultation